chongshengzhang/Multi_Imbalance/README.md

 # Multi_Imbalance
 Implementations of 18 major (state-of-the-art) Multi-class Imbalance learning (Imbalance Classification) algorithms.

-# Copyright: Jingjun Bi and Chongsheng Zhang.
+# Copyright: Jingjun Bi and Chongsheng Zhang (The Big Data Research Center, Henan University).

 *The two contributors of this open software for multi-class imbalance learning are  Ms. Jingjun Bi and Prof. Chongsheng Zhang (henucs@qq.com).
 * Ms. Bi mainly contributes to the  implementations of these 18 algorithms;